Skip to content

 Pushing images during wrangler deploy

-When running wrangler deploy, if you set the image attribute in you Wranlger configuration file to a path, wrangler will build your container image locally using Docker, then push it to a registry run by Cloudflare.
+When running wrangler deploy, if you set the image attribute in your Wrangler configuration to a path to a Dockerfile, Wrangler will build your container image locally using Docker, then push it to a registry run by Cloudflare.
 This registry is integrated with your Cloudflare account and is backed by R2.
 All authentication is handled automatically by Cloudflare both when pushing and pulling images.

 Just provide the path to your Dockerfile: